AhmadZamani031/Lessons-in-Electric-Circuits/README.md

 # Lessons in Electric Circuits
  This free, multi-volume electrical engineering textbook covers electricity and electronics.
-Written by Tony R. Kuphaldt under the Design Science License, it has been reformatted and updated by All About Circuits.
+Written by Tony R. Kuphaldt under the Design Science License, it has been reformatted and updated by All About Circuits, It was translated into Persian by Ahmad Zamani.
- Persian translation from allaboutcircuits.com